At what age do mountain gorillas give birth

 Surprisingly a young mountain gorilla is smaller than a newborn human being but at the age of about 12 years, their weight is more than the average human being’s weight.
 Mountain gorillas do give birth once in four years and they only give birth to about 4 babies in their whole lifetime.
 When they give birth, they breastfeed the infant until 4 years, and when are done they stay with the babies and teach them how to make their nests and search for food.

 If you want to trek mountain gorillas, you can visit Rwanda, Uganda, and DR Congo.
-The mountain gorillas in Uganda live in Mgahinga national park, and Bwindi impenetrable forest national park, in Rwanda they are found in volcanoes national park and in DR Congo, they are found in Virunga national park.
+The mountain gorillas in Uganda live in Mgahinga national park, and Bwindi national park, in Rwanda they are found in volcanoes national park and in DR Congo, they are found in Virunga conservation area.
 All these national parks harbor a certain population of mountain gorillas but Bwindi has got the highest number.

-The chances of seeing mountain gorillas in all these parks are 98% but each park has an advantage over the other for example gorilla trekking in Virunga national park is cheaper compared to other national parks and this is because of insecurity.
+The chances of seeing mountain gorillas in all these parks are 98% but each park has an advantage over the other for example gorilla trekking in Virunga conservation area is cheaper compared to other national parks and this is because of insecurity.
 Gorilla trekking in Uganda is cheaper than that in Rwanda because Volcanoes is marketed as luxury tourism destination.

 How to see mountain gorillas.

 Seeing mountain gorillas in Africa is very simple, all you have to do is choose the destination where you want to trek these mountain gorillas and then get a local tour operator to book for you gorilla permits and organize for you a safari.
-A gorilla permit is the only password to seeing mountain gorillas in any of the gorilla parks in Uganda, Rwanda, and Tanzania.
+A gorilla permit is the only password to seeing Bwindi gorillas and in any of the gorilla parks in Rwanda, and Tanzania.